 Health Inspector Schools and Courses

 Health inspectors examine construction sites, residential areas and food-service facilities to ensure compliance with local, state and federal health regulations.
-Find out about training requirements as well as certification options.
-Schools offering Epidemiology degrees can also be found in these popular choices.
+Find out about education programs, courses, training requirements and certification options.

 What Kinds of Programs Are Available?

 A range of different colleges and universities offer 4-year bachelor's programs in occupational safety and health.
 Some bachelor's programs are available in both online and campus-based formats.
 Here are some of the colleges and universities that offer related degree or certificate programs:

 - Murray State University: Bachelor of Science in Occupational Safety and Health

 - University of Connecticut: Occupational Safety and Health Online Certificate Program

 - Kent State University: Bachelor of Science in Public Health, concentration in Environmental Health Sciences

 - Southeastern Louisiana University: Bachelor of Science in Occupational Safety, Health and Environment